Your source for Wincanton's latest news, views and information, covering Wincanton and surrounding towns and villages

-Headlines » Local Events
+News » Events

 Wassail Evening Raises £850 for Wincanton Community Hospital

-Monday 30 January 2012
+Monday 30 January 2012, 12:21

-by Roger Lowe
+By Roger Lowe

 Brue Valley Rotary Club successfully revived an ancient tradition and, in doing so, raised the grand sum of £850 for Wincanton Community Hospital.